-The state regulator's choice of a rate design option1 for unbundled gas services would depend on regulatory objectives.
+The state regulator's choice of a rate design option58 for unbundled gas services would depend on regulatory objectives.
 While the public interest compulsions and attendant regulatory objectives may vary somewhat among state public utility commissions (PUCs), one can list the most important ones that are likely to dominate rate-making policies of most PUCs.
-As discussed in foregoing chapters, the regulatory objectives would include traditional ones that comported well with the regulated monopoly world and the more contemporaneous ones that are emerging in response to a mixed regulatorycompetitive regime.
+As discussed in foregoing chapters, the regulatory objectives would include traditional ones that comported well with the regulated monopoly world and the more contemporaneous ones that are emerging in response to a mixed regulatory-competitive regime.
 The traditional regulatory objectives include: economic efficiency, equity among stakeholders, revenue sufficiency and ease of implementation.
 The emerging regulatory objectives include facilitation of competition for deregulated services and consumer protection.

 In choosing a rate design option, the state regulator can perform a comparative evaluation of alternative options, with selected regulatory objectives as the evaluation criteria.
-Each state PUC may attach a different "public interest"
+Each state PUC may attach a different "public interest" or welfare weight to each criteria.
+The final choice of an option would depend on the relative weights assigned to each criteria.
+Each of the criteria is briefly examined in the following section.

-1 Unless otherwise specified, the term "rate design" refers to the combination of cost allocation, cost separation, and tariff design schemes.
+58 Unless otherwise specified, the term "rate design" refers to the combination of cost allocation, cost separation, and tariff design schemes.